ConnorDonegan/connordonegan.github.io/index.markdown

 </p>

 <p> <b> Spatial statistics </b> <br/>
 At UT Dallas, I became interested in spatial statistics and Bayesian modeling.
 My research in this area led to a pair of open-source software packages.
-One of them (surviel) is for modeling time trends in disease incidence or mortality rates, the other (geostan) provides a variety of methods and models for spatial data analysis.
+One of them (surviel) is for modeling time trends in disease incidence or mortality rates, the other (geostan) provides a variety of methods and models for spatial data analysis and disease mapping.
 </p>

 <p> <b> Social science methodology </b> <br/>